cfburns/STDXREF/README.md

   * Data elements that have a finite number of valid values, which need to be validated before being written to an application database.
   * Descriptions, codes or numeric values associated with those data elements, which need to be looked up by an application program.
+  * Random pieces of information that control the behavior of an application.

 Many companies have adopted a “table file” or “code file” over the years as a means to consolidate random pieces of information or groups of related pieces.
 However many of these files contained multiple record layouts which often meant hard coding Input specs into RPG.
 And since the “table file” still had to be read by RPG, a significant amount of non-productive code was required by application programs in order to use it…such as File specs, key lists, chain operations and no-hit handling.